WildCodeSchool/mc-rest-api-in-15-minutes/README.md

 To replay the demo, the following applications must be available locally:

 * Unrestricted Internet Access for Maven usage
-* Local IDE installation, eg. IntelliJ or Eclipse (optional)
+* Local IDE installation, eg. IntelliJ or Eclipse (optional).
+You can download IntelliJ CE here: https://www.jetbrains.com/idea/download/
 * Java 11+ (might be included in IDE)
 * Maven 3+ (might be included in IDE)

 ## Setup

+* In your IDE, import from VCS, ie. the service or the client repository URLs

-Follow the instructions in the service and client READMEs.
+Follow the instructions in the service and client repository READMEs.
 Start the REST Service first to be able to access the application with the REST Client.